English

 Implementation

 Each unit of work begins with reflective discussion focused on prior learning.
-Staff will encourage pupils to make links between knowledge they have mastered previously and their new text or topic.
+Staff will encourage pupils to make links between knowledge they have encountered previously and their new text or topic.

-Staff then adapt the shared unit of work considering two important factors: challenge and a passion for learning.
-Lessons are designed to provide opportunities for students to build on prior learning through re-call focused starter tasks.
-Lessons also provide sufficient opportunity for guided and independent practice during clear ‘we do’ and ‘you do’ phases: meaning that students of all abilities are provided a learning experience that will aid their individual progress.
-There is a rigorous and consistent approach to the structure of the units and lessons.
-All units are accompanied with a learning map and a topic guide/knowledge organiser.
-These documents contain the key knowledge, terminology, vocabulary, and contextual information students are expected to have mastered by the end of the unit.
+Staff adapt centralised units of work considering two important factorsappropriate challenge and a passion for learning.
+Lessons also provide sufficient opportunity for guided and independent practice during clear ‘we do’ and ‘you do’ phases: meaning that students of all abilities are provided with a learning experience that is tailored to their individual progress.

 Impact